rzane/webpack/README.md

   // Allow importing SVG files as React components webpack.svg(),

-  // Load SVG and PNG files as plain ol' files. webpack.files({ test: /\.(jpg|png)$/ }),
+  // Load JPG and PNG as plain ol' files webpack.files({ test: /\.(jpg|png)$/ }),

   // Build an HTML file and bake in all of the necessary references.